NebulousLabs/go-upnp/README.md

 mapping for a set duration, and then renew it periodically.
 This is nice, because it means mappings won't stick around after they've served their purpose.
 Unfortunately, some routers only support permanent mappings, so this package has chosen to support the lowest common denominator.
-To un-forwarded a port, you must use the Clear function (or do it manually).
+To un-forward a port, you must use the Clear function (or do it manually).

 Once you've discovered your router, you can retrieve its address by calling